ggrangel/scripts/archinstall/README.md

 ```shell
 archinstall
 ```

 Follow the interactive instructions.
 Non-obvious choices:
-1. Disk filesystem: ext4 (why not btrfs?)
+1. Disk filesystem: ext4 (btrfs has better features, like the ability to take system' snapshots so we can recover them through GRUB.
+As I don't need it, I choose the most reliable one)
 2. Encryption password: better set one for laptops
 3. Profile: xorg to install graphics drivers
-4. Audio: pulse audio (why not pipewire?
-What is alsa?)
+4. Audio: pulseaudio (the builtin audio system for linux is alsa, which is terrible to deal with. pipewire has better features, but I don't need them)
 5. Additional packages: networkmanager git

 After install, reboot without livemedia